-The po-boy is a New Orleans classic: the humble sandwich elevated to a whole new level.
-A po-boy’s beauty is in its simplicity and accessibility.
-You’re as likely to get a phenomenal po-boy in an unheralded hole-in-the-wall as you are to get one in one of the world famous joints around town.
-Of course, this doesn’t mean that all po-boys are equal, because they certainly aren’t.
-To complicate matters, the po-boy has been redefined and reinterpreted over the years as creative chefs infuse the simple sandwich with other influences from around the globe.
-Now, the po-boy is a very personal experience, and whether you like it dressed (meaning lettuce, tomato, pickles, and mayo) or not, the best po-boy for you probably isn’t going to be top dog with everyone else.
-In fact, put 10 New Orleanians in a room and ask their pick for the best po-boy in town, and you’re going to get a range of answers, almost all starting with, “Well, it depends what kind of po-boy you want…”
+The po-boy is a New Orleans classic sandwich, made with light and crispy French bread and traditionally filled with seafood, beef, or pork.
+You’re as likely to get a phenomenal po-boy in an unheralded hole-in-the-wall as you are in one of the world famous joints around town.
+The po-boy has been redefined and reinterpreted over the years as creative chefs infuse the simple sandwich with influences from around the globe.
+The po-boy is a very personal experience, and whether you like it dressed (with lettuce, tomato, pickles, and mayo) or not, the best po-boy in New Orleans is a subject constantly up for debate.

 Where to Find Po-Boys

 Uptown & Garden District

 Domilise’s — While you may have to brave a line at this Uptown institution, the shrimp po-boy will be well worth the wait.
 The huge, crispy fried shrimp, piled atop shredded lettuce, sliced tomatoes, and pickles, spill out from the French bread on all sides.
 A dash of hot sauce, and you’re in heaven.
 Be warned: your po-boy may take a little extra time, because the shrimp aren’t hanging out under a heat lamp.
 They don’t hit the fryer until after you’ve ordered.